M-Waweru/mathnuscripts-garden/src/site/notes/Content/Projects/Problems to Solve.md

 51. An AI tool that turns a written essay into a series of slides or a video that is narrated and shows the relevant images, video clips and so on to go with it.

+{ #1d245e}

 52. An AI chatbot and research assistant that goes through Kenyan and African datasets and answers questions based on them.
 I can use OpenChat.ai to upload and go through them and give it out as a service.

+{ #75f403}

 53. A place where academia and entrepreneurs can come together and share great ideas about how to take advantage research in industry and business.
 It can be a site that makes research papers relevant to business people and entrepreneurs.

 54. A grant writing tool based on AI that helps you use previous grant proposals and applications to write new ones and increase speeds and eliminate writer's block.
 { #0c9686}

+55. A company that collects data from across Africa and allow people to pay and explore this data in a flexible and robust interface.
+Related to [[Content/Projects/Problems to Solve#^75f403\|Problems to Solve#^75f403]]

+56. A game or interactive product that turns the distractive capability of smartphones and the internet into productive and educational tool for children.